Aniket213/Travelling-Plaza/README.md

 <h2>Project Description</h2>
 <p>Now a days it is very difficult for people to choose a trip for them according to their requirements as there are a lot of travelling places in the world.
 I made a single page React application of travelling website which provide users a Clean and Modern interface for selecting their tour.
-My website makes it very easy and fun for the customers for choosing their tours by providing a lot of features like - customers are see the most popular places to visit with customers reviews, there is a contact form so that they can reach out to company, there is a chatbot for their help.</p>
+My website makes it very easy and fun for the customers for choosing their tours by providing a lot of features like - <br>
+customers are see the most popular places to visit with customers reviews, <br>
+there is a contact form so that they can reach out to company, <br>
+there is a chatbot for their help.</p>

 <br>
 <h2>Azure Services used</h2>
 <ul>
-  <li>Web App Bot</li>
   <li>Static Web App</li>
+  <li>QNA Maker</li>
 </ul>
 <img src="https://user-images.githubusercontent.com/99321374/179458826-fe0bfa71-a844-43c3-bebd-aef73c47880e.png" width="600">
 <img src="https://user-images.githubusercontent.com/99321374/179459056-2871bb5f-88b7-46ff-8155-2baa2f13da5e.png" width="600">